kasrahmi/MIPS-Processor/README.md

 - `single_cycle/`: Contains the Verilog/VHDL files for the single-cycle processor.
 - `multi_cycle/`: Contains the Verilog/VHDL files for the multi-cycle processor.
-- `testbenches/`: Testbench files for simulating the processors.
-- `docs/`: Documentation and additional resources.

 ## Contributing